Skip Global navigation and goto content

 Internship Overview

-The Florida Department of Health in Pasco County is a 9-month internship that provides a minimum of 1,000 supervised practice hours in community (360 hours), food service/management (320 hours), and clinical rotations (320 hours) and a minimum of 168 hours of didactic education.
-Interns are assigned to one of our five regional locations (Duval County, Escambia County, Pasco County, Palm Beach County, Miami-Dade County).
-In their region, interns complete their supervised practice rotations in a variety of settings.
-Interns will be scheduled at least one specialty rotation in each area of nutrition and dietetics in addition to their main rotation in each area.
-Click on "Regional Supervised practice Facilities" under "Important Documents" for more information on the facilities interns may be placed in.
+The Florida Department of Health in Pasco County is a 9-month internship program that provides a minimum of 1,000 supervised practice hours in clinical (320 hours), community (320 hours), foodservice (320 hours), and management (40 hours).
+Supervised practice is completed in a variety of practice settings within the regional location an intern is assigned to.
+Our regional locations include Duval County, Escambia County, Pasco County, Palm Beach County, and Miami Dade County.
+Click on "Regional Supervised practice Facilities" under "Important Documents" for more information on the facilities you may be placed in as an intern in the program.

-The internship provides nutrition employees from WIC agencies in Florida an opportunity for pre-selection into the internship.
-Pre-selection applications are accepted from the first Monday in August to the first Monday in October each year.
-Any spots not filled through pre-selection will be filled through the Spring Dietetic Internship Match.
-Admission and Application information is found under "Important Documents" including information specific to the "Dietetic Internship Match Admission and Application" Information.
+The internship provides nutrition employees from WIC agencies in Florida an opportunity for priority selection into the internship.
+If a WIC employee qualifies for sponsorship into the internship, their applications are accepted from the first Monday in August to the first Monday in October each year.
+Admission and Application information is found under "Important Documents."

 Internship Mission